webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 Notice also that the [[svg/attributes/begin|'''begin''']] does not specify a time value, but instead responds when users click on the piece.
-SVG supports basic mouse, focus, and DOM mutation events.
+SVG supports interactive mouse, focus, and DOM mutation events.

 <!--